Superconductivity in the repulsive Hubbard model on different geometries induced by density-assisted hopping: Correlation functions

 where $L_b$ is the number of boundary sites discarded, and $N_{|i-j|}$ is the number of times a distance $l$ appears in the summation, $ N_{l} = 2(L - 2L_b - l)$ for $l>0$.
 We use $L_b=L/5$ except where indicated.

+\textit{Bosonization predictions. } We use the bosonization treatment of the effective Hamiltonian Eq.~\ref{EQ_Heff} in order to predict the properties of the system.
+The bosonized version of the Hamiltonian is given by

-\textit{Bosonization predictions. } In the C1S0 phase (Luther-Emery), bosonization predicts that the long-distance behavior of the density and pair correlation functions is governed by a power-law decay determined by the Luttinger liquid parameter $K_\rho$, i.e.,
+where $u_\nu$ are the mode velocities and $K_\nu$ the Luttinger parameters, $g_{1\perp}$ the backscattering, and $\phi_\nu$ and $\theta_\nu$ are, respectively, the bosonic field and its dual field (with $\nu = \rho,\sigma$ labeling the charge and spin sectors).
+Within this treatment one can predict the decay of the correlation functions in the different regimes.
+The charge mode $\phi_\rho$ is always gapless, but the renormalization group treatment\cite{Giamarchibook} of the quantum sine-Gordon Hamiltonian describing the spin mode $\phi_\sigma$ identifies a gapped phase (C1S0) in which $e^{i \sqrt{2} n \phi_\sigma}$ has long range order and a gapless phase (C1S1) in which $g_{1\perp} \to 0$ and $K_\sigma\to 1$ so that $e^{i\sqrt{2}\phi_\sigma}$ has only quasi-long range order.
+In the C1S0 phase (Luther-Emery), bosonization\cite{Giamarchibook} predicts that the long-distance behavior of the density and pair correlation functions is governed by a power-law decay determined by the Luttinger liquid parameter $K_\rho$, i.e.,

 where $A_{s,d}$ and $B_{s,d,n}$ are non-universal constants and $n$ is the density.
 In this regime, the spin correlation function $C_{sz}$ decays exponentially.
-In the C1S1 phase (Luttinger liquid), the spin correlation function should also decay as a power law,
+In the C1S1 phase (Luttinger liquid), the spin correlation function should also decay as a power law\cite{Giamarchibook}, with logarithmic corrections coming from the renormalization flow

 In Fig.~\ref{FIG_corrs}(a), we show our numerical results for $t_\perp = 3t$ and $U=4t$ in the non-density-assisted case ($c_n=0$).
 In these plots, the correlation functions were scaled to collapse in the effectively non-interacting case Fig.~\ref{FIG_corrs}(b).
 As expected in panel (a), spin, density, and charge correlation functions decay as a power law compatible with the predictions from bosonization.
 Both pair correlation functions behave very similarly beyond very short distances, with the $d$-wave correlations being slightly larger in amplitude.
 For these distances, the spin and pair correlations are dominated by the oscillating term, while the density correlations are not.
 It is also shown that the decay of the pair correlations is slightly faster than the other ones, while the spin correlations are slightly dominant as expected.